alesti/heatmapstuff/README.md

 ```
 OSMBASE=https://tiles.wmflabs.org/bw-mapnik
-./heatmap.py -B 0.15 -o 2021.png --osm --osm_base $OSMBASE -H 2400 --margin 50 --decay 0.90 ~/gd_local/Meine\ Tracks/tracks/2021/2021-11 ~/gd_local/Meine\ Tracks/tracks/2021/2021-11-
+./heatmap.py -B 0.35 -o 2021-11.png --osm --osm_base $OSMBASE -H 2400 --margin 50 --decay 0.90 ~/gd_local/tracks/2021/2021-11
 ```

-If you combine real and google guessed data, it might look like this one:
+If you combine real and google guessed data, it might look like this one (click to enlarge):

 ![bike rides and location data combined](https://leben-auf-dem-boden.de/wordpress/wp-content/uploads/2021/12/2021-09..10-bike.png)

-I was in fact on the island Amrum, but not on Föhr or Sylt, but my mobile connected to gsm antennas there, i used the train to Schleswig and from Husum, and the train used the railway as mapped, not the plot printed by the gsm connections.
+I was in fact on the island Amrum, but not on Föhr or Sylt, but my mobile connected to gsm antennas there; and i used the train to Schleswig and from Husum, and the train used the railway as mapped, not the plot printed by the gsm connections.
+The trains from Cuxhaven and Lübeck did it better :-)

 ### OSM tile server